 Advancedlifesupport would be commenced once the resuscitation team arrives.

 If signs of life are present or the patient responds to treatment

 Call for urgentmedicalassessment which may be the same resuscitationteam as for cardiac arrest, or a dedicated medicalemergencyteam.

 Re-assess the patient using a structured ABCDE approach:

-Breathing: Give oxygen and monitor with pulse oximetry
+Breathing: administer oxygen and monitor SpO2 using pulse oximetry.

-Circulation: Record blood pressure, obtain venous access, attach ECG monitoring
+Circulation: record blood pressure, obtain venous access and attach ECG monitoring.

-Disability: Assess AVPU/GCS and check a capillary blood glucose
+Disability: assess AVPU/GCS and check the patient’s capillary blood glucose.

-Exposure: Inspect for evidence of trauma or other clues as to a diagnosis (e.g. rash or bleeding)
+Exposure: inspect for evidence of trauma or other pathology (e.g. rash or bleeding).

 Prepare to handover to the attending medical teams using an SBAR structure.